torano111/GameplayAbilitySystemExtension/README.md

 - World Settings
 - Default experience from Project Settings (Gameplay Ability System Extension section)

-NOTE: Unlike Lyra, I dicided to use GASXExperienceDefinition DATA ASSETS, not default object of its subclasses.
+NOTE: Unlike Lyra, You have to make GASXExperienceDefinitions as DATA ASSETs, not pure blueprint subclasses.